Slugterra

 Slugterra is a Canadian animated television series created by Asaph Fipke.
 The series was produced by the Canadian animation studio Nerd Corps Entertainment, later part of DHX Media (now known as "WildBrain").
 It premiered on Disney XD Canada on September 3, 2012, and started broadcasting in the United States the following month.
 The series was formerly streamed on Netflix from 2016 until 2018, and is currently available on other platforms such as The Roku Channel.

 During its four year-run, Slugterra consisted of six seasons, six feature films, and a total runtime of 1,386 minutes, with 63 20-minute episodes.
 Additionally, the series also consisted of 81 minutes of Slugisodes.
 Several products tied to the series have been released, including both action figures and several mobile games.

 Synopsis

-Deep inside the Earth exists the vast underground world of Slugterra, named after the tiny slugs who live there.
-The Shane family are the traditional guardians of Slugterra and have kept its existence secret from the world as they train the slugs for use as living ammunition.
-A threat appears in the form of Dr. Thaddeus Blakk, who wants to transform the Slugs into evil weapons he calls "ghouls."
-15-year-old Eli Shane must take his place as the new guardian of Slugterra and, with the help of the slugs and his gang, stop Dr. Blakk.
+Deep inside the surface of planet Earth exists the vast underground world of Slugterra, named after the tiny Slugs who live there.
+Slugs are tiny little critters with supernatural powers that transform into powerful beasts when they reach velocity at 100 MPH.
+The Shane family are the traditional guardians of Slugterra and have kept its existence secret from the surface as they train the slugs for use as living ammunition for gun-shaped launching devices called Blasters.
+When a threat appears in the form of Dr. Thaddeus Blakk, a mad genius and owner of the megacorporation "Blakk Industries" who wants to transform the Slugs into feral abominations he calls "ghouls" and sends the legendary Will Shane, last defender of the 99 caverns to an unknown place, 15-year-old Eli Shane must take his place as the new guardian of Slugterra and, with the help of the slugs and his gang, stop Dr. Blakk and protect Slugterra from other forces of evil.